abegong/sample_peyote/README.md

 ## Todo

 ### Tell the story
-* Render to HTML and store the file.
-    * Update the "output" manifest section to include HTML
 * Record and add animated video to the README, right after "Basic usage"
 * Generate a bunch of files and put them on S3